 Help your school nurse learn how to manage seizures in the school setting.

 Plans are only good if people know how to use them!
-The Epilepsy Foundation’s training program for school nurses gives an overview of epilepsy, treatment, first aid, and seizure response plans.
+The Epilepsy Foundation’s training program for school nurses gives an overview of epilepsy, treatment, first aid, and seizure action plans.

 Help your child’s teachers, other school personnel, and after-school child care personnel learn about seizures.